 Prepare Your Dental Practice for New Oversight and Regulations

-Similarly, connect with communities of practices, like the Delivering WOW Dental Hangout Facebook group.
-There, you can connect with other practices navigating the post-COVID-19 world.
+Similarly, connect with communities of practices, like the Dental Boss Academy Facebook group.
+There, you can connect with other practices navigating the post-covid-19 world.
 You can share resources and information to maintain flexibility and be in a better position to navigate any future disruptions.

 For example, before dental care begins, the ADA recommends you address the following three issues.